 Dental Hygienists may work in private dental practices, community health settings, nursing homes and hospitals.
 Many hygienists work part-time in multiple offices, particularly in rural locations.

-Visit LCCC's Career Center to explore resources for selecting a program pathway and career.
+Visit LCCC's Career Services to explore resources for selecting a program pathway and career.

 - Prepare dental hygiene graduates to be well-qualified, entry-level practitioners who